 Standard cat food products generally contain the necessary vitamins and minerals for proper nutrition and growth.
 However, to ensure all dietary requirements are met, additional supplements containing essential fatty acids and minerals may be necessary.

-Here are tips when choosing a cat coat supplement:
+Here are some tips to keep in mind when selecting a cat coat supplement:

-Read the labels and identify the ingredients that are present in the supplement.
+- Read the labels and identify the ingredients present in the supplement.

-Avoid using supplements labelled for use in dogs as they may contain higher amounts of minerals that are not safe for use in felines.
+- Avoid using supplements labeled for dogs, as they may contain unsafe levels of minerals for feline use.

-Before using any supplements speak to your veterinarian if your cat is currently taking prescription drugs
+- Consult your veterinarian if your cat is currently taking prescription drugs before introducing any supplements.

-Older pets may also benefit if they are administered glucosamine supplements along with skin and coat supplements
+- Older cats may benefit from glucosamine supplements, along with skin and coat supplements.

-If you have a story you would like to share about your cat's coat problems, we would love to hear from you in the comments below.
+If you have a story to share about your cat's coat problems, we would love to hear from you in the comments below.